xianglinlu/SyzygiumTrait/README.md

    Tip: use the --model_name option to run the scripts with a different ollama model.
 Default is set to llama3.3

 ## Result
+The results have not been fully manually validated, so errors may exist due to LLM extraction or source inconsistencies.

+Future work should include thorough validation and integration with curated biodiversity databases.

-Automatically ignore unrelated content
+### Automatically ignore unrelated content

 CalamusTrait cleaned up all of the unrelated content (footer, header, caption etc).
-However, in this project, we tried to delete the function because it’s too specific for different materials.
+However, in this project, we tried to delete the cleaning function because it’s too specific for different materials.
 It turns out that, though the input text is not pure enough, OLLAMA can recognize the main points of description and extract them well.

-Transform unit
+### Unit transformation

+We notice that ollama can transform units wisely.
+For example,

+### Redundant cloumns
+W

-Same prompt, but ChatGPT doesn’t work.
+### Same prompt, but ChatGPT doesn’t work
+We also experimented the same prompt, same extracted csv file with chatGPT pro (medium level), to test if ChatGPT could make the same output
-We put the same prompt into ChatGPT, and the result Coverage/Accuracy
+We put the same prompt into ChatGPT, and it ususally return

-Discussion/notes/comments
-Problems with chatGPT
-Anything else
-The results have not been fully manually validated Errors may exist due to LLM extraction or source inconsistencies Future work should include thorough validation and integration with curated biodiversity databases
+### Coverage/Accuracy